reiddraper/data-traceability/data-traceability.markdown

 1. Snapshotting

-Many of our data sources are updated frequently.
+Many of the data sources were updated frequently.
 Web pages, for example, which were crawled for news, reviews, biography information and similarity, are updated inconsistently, and without notice.
 This means that even if we are able to trace